-We've re-opened and we're looking forward to welcoming you back.
+We're looking forward to welcoming you back.
 Here are a few things we’d like you know in advance of your visit:

 We’ve received the We’re Good to Go industry standard.
 This is given by Visit England and recognises that we’re following government and industry COVID-19 guidelines, have a Risk Assessment in place and processes to maintain cleanliness and aid social distancing.

 To make sure your visit is safe and enjoyable, we’ve put some new measures in place: